br-zhou/Java-Quiz-Appication/README.md

 - As a user, I want to be able to edit existing quizzes through the GUI
 - As a user, I want to be able to load and save the state of the application through the GUI

+# Instructions for Grader
+- to add multiple Quizzes to list of Quizzes, press the "New Quiz" button
+- to add multiple Questions to a Quiz, press the "New" button in the Editor menu
+- to delete a Question from a Quiz, press the "Delete" button in the Editor menu
+- to save all data, press the "Save Data" button in the main menu
+- to load existing data, press the "Load Data" button in the main menu
+- the visual component can be found in the main menu

+Extra Notes:
+The editor menu can be accessed by either clicking "New Quiz" Make sure to press "Save Changes" before exiting the Quiz Editor!

 ### Credit:
 I took inspiration from the TellerApp reference project when designing my application.